-For this episode there are two windows:
+For this episode there are three windows:

-- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: Refer to section 4.3 for guidance. - Post-trigger window: Refer to section 4.3 for guidance.
+- Pre-trigger window: This episode has a fixed pre-trigger window.
+Refer to section 4.3 for guidance. - Trigger window: Refer to section 4.3 for guidance. - Post-trigger window: Refer to section 4.3 for guidance.